Grant Opportunities

 We support projects that align with our mission to sustain the path out of poverty for women and youth.
 These projects must also help to advance the UN’s Sustainable Development Goals.
 To be eligible for funding, over 50% of the proposed project’s beneficiaries must be women or girls.

-Applications for the 2025 cycle will be invited through an invitation-only process for funding.
-This means that instead of open call applications as we have done in previous years, this year we will be extending invitations to apply to organizations who we believe align closely with our mission and strategy.
+New organizations: Applications for the 2026 cycle for new partners will be invited through an invitation-only process for funding.
+We will be extending invitations to apply to organizations who we believe align closely with our mission and strategy.

-Organizations who are invited to apply for 2025 funding will be notified in early May.
+Organizations who are invited to apply for 2026 funding will be notified from April – June 2025.

 Areas of Focus

 Our goal is to empower women and youth with fundamental human rights.
 To accomplish this, we accept grant applications for projects focused on education, livelihood training, and health care.
-Particular consideration will be given to projects which serve refugee and migrant populations, and those which incorporate sustainability or sustainable development approaches.
-Note: Projects funding humanitarian relief efforts are by invitation only.
+Note: projects funding humanitarian relief efforts are by invitation only.

 Our education projects work to ensure everyone has the opportunity to grow, learn, and prosper.